stevemayne/generative-sandbox/README.md

 Two rotating wheels orbiting a larger wheel, connected with a lever with a pen on the end.
 Inspired by the patterns created by Spirograph in the 80s.

-Known bug: Some trig doesn't work, so if it fails just re-run it for a different set of parameters.
-I will fix this when I get a minute!

 Hit <space> to show / hide the mechanism

 ```